 Epoxy constructions are still in their relative infancy with some manufacturers still yet to embrace it.
 However, here are some of the most popular at the moment:

 It would be easy to draw the conclusion that if the above is true, thinner rails are better.
-As you might have guessed by now, it’s not that simple.
-Whilst a thinner rail allows us to cut through the water like a hot knife through butter, it also demands better technique and a more powerful wave to push against us and prevent us from bogging.
+However, as you might have guessed by now, it’s not that simple.
+Whilst a thinner rail allows us to cut through the water like a hot knife through butter, it also demands better technique and a more powerful wave to push against us and prevent us sinking – ‘bogging’.

 A fuller rail offers more forgiveness and allows us to turn in weaker sections of the wave without losing speed.
 However, in more powerful waves where you’re going faster it will be more difficult for the rail to engage and you can find yourself losing control and skipping out.